Welcome to the SFP Restructuring Limited privacy notice.

 5. DISCLOSURES OF YOUR PERSONAL DATA

-We will not disclose your personal information to a third party unless you agree for us to do so, we are required to do so by law or It is required in the exercise of duties as an office holder.
+Other than to companies within the SFP Group, our professional advisers, or our service providers acting as processors we will not disclose your personal information to a third party unless you agree for us to do so, we are required to do so by law or It is required in the exercise of duties as an office holder.

 6. INTERNATIONAL TRANSFERS